lalitkumar-kulkarni15/WeatherForecast-API/README.md

 The source code is scanned using sonarlint which is a static code analysis and code review tool.

-Please feel free to use this API / extend it and n case you have any suggestions to improove the quality of the code please do let me know.
+Please feel free to use this API / extend it and n case you have any suggestions to improove the quality of the code please do let me know.In case of any issues/ bugs found please open an issue and will tr to fix it as soon as possible.
 Thanks and Regards,

 Lalit